Abhiudai12/ChatData-byAbhi/README.md

 With this project, you can analyze datasets of any size locally and get accurate insights through simple questions.

+⚠️ Don't judge a book by its cover!
+👉 Please open the uploaded PDF to explore  project Outputs.

 ## ✨ Key Features

 ✔️ Agentic AI Workflow – The AI agent decides when to use Python tools for computation.